Forex Market Sessions: How Time Works

 How Sessions Affect Spreads, Volatility, and Strategy

 Session timing does not just affect when to trade.
-It affects how you trade, what your costs look like, and which strategies are even viable.
+It affects how you trade, how your trading costs change, and which strategies are more effective.

-Spreads are tightest during London and the London-New York overlap.
+Many brokers offer their narrowest spreads during the London session and the London-New York overlap because of higher market liquidity.
 During low-volume sessions like Sydney, the same broker may quote wider spreads on EUR/USD simply because fewer market makers are actively competing.
 Understanding how forex spreads work and how they shift across sessions helps you calculate true trading costs more accurately.

 News events are session-specific.
 US economic releases (NFP, CPI, Fed statements) hit during New York hours.
 European data drops at the London open.
 Japanese data tends to arrive before or during Tokyo hours.
 Using forex indicators and candlestick patterns becomes far more reliable when you also account for when those sessions are active.